 8. You notice unexplained bruising, which could indicate they’ve been falling.

 9. They’ve become more forgetful, perhaps missing important appointments.

 10. They’ve noticeably gained or lost weight.

 They Need Help – Now What?

-If you think your parents need extra help, talk with them about what you’re seeing and how it’s impacting their well-being.
+If you think your parents need extra help, talk with your parents about senior living choices, about what you’re seeing and how it’s impacting their well-being.
 That’s not always an easy conversation to have.
 But experts recommend you talk with your parents before there’s a crisis.
 If you’re not sure where to begin, you can download these tips to help you get the conversation started.

 If you’re seeing these signs your parents need assistance, take heart.
 You have a number of options for getting them the help they need so their health and happiness aren’t compromised.
 Work with your parents to find the solution that’s best suited to your family.